Academic Advising Frequently Asked Questions

 You can add a class or drop a class by using the Add or Drop Classes link in Registration Tools under the Student tab in goNSU.
 The approved dates for adding and/or dropping are listed in the Academic Calendar under the Class Schedules link on the NSU homepage.
 The student must secure approval of the instructor, department chair and/or college dean, and present it to the Registrar's office in order to add a class after the last day to add classes has passed.

-To withdraw from all classes at any time, students must go to the Registrar's office located in the CASE building.
+To withdraw from all classes at any time, students must complete the Online Semester Withdrawal Form.

 For more information contact the Office of the Registrar.